 If you’ve done any research on how to grow a tech business, you’ve probably come across a guy named Ryan Fujiu.
 He has led growth at both about.me and Lyft.
-Recently, he gave a talk at the 500DISTRO conference, where he discussed how to use product to grow through existing channels and find new ones.
+Recently, he gave a talk at the 500DISTRO conference, where he discussed how to use products to grow through existing channels and find new ones.
 This post is a summary of his presentation.
 The end of this post contains the video and his accompanying slides.

 Take Advantage of Existing Channels